expecto-patronum98/rock-paper-scissors/README.md

 ## How to Play

-You can play the live version of the game [here](add link).
+You can play the live version of the game [here](https://sofiabaezzato.github.io/rock-paper-scissors/).

-Not responsive on mobile yet.
+**Note: not responsive on mobile yet.**

 ## Installation